The Pilgrim's Regress

 The Pilgrim's Regress is a book of allegorical fiction by C. S. Lewis.

 This 1933 novel was Lewis's first published work of prose fiction, and his third piece of work to be published and first after he converted to Christianity.
 It charts the progress of a fictional character named John through a philosophical landscape in search of the Island of his desire.
 Lewis described the novel to his publisher as "a kind of Bunyan up to date," in reference to John Bunyan's 1678 novel The Pilgrim's Progress, recast with the politics, ideologies, philosophy, and aesthetic principles of the early 20th century.
 As such, the character struggles with the modern phoniness, hypocrisy, and intellectual vacancy of the Christian church, Communism, Fascism, and various philosophical and artistic movements.

 Background and context

 In September 1931, Lewis, Tolkien and Dyson had the famous Night of Addison’s Walk where they walked around Magdalen College discussing myth and how Christianity is the true myth.

 This night served a key moment for Lewis and led to his conversion from Theism to Christianity.
 A year later, Lewis wrote The Pilgrim’s Regress in August 1932 while visiting the home of his longtime friend Arthur Greeves in Northern Ireland.

 During the same period he wrote The Allegory of Love, which remained unpublished for several more years.
-Lewis was gifted with lightning-fast writing and rarely wrote second drafts; The Pilgrim’s Regress was published in May 1933.
+The Pilgrim’s Regress was published in May 1933.